Engineering

 Six months of running this architecture in production gives a confident ranking of which lock-in surfaces matter most when the migration paperwork lands.

-One — tool-call format.
-The worst of the four because it sits in the orchestration layer, which is the most heavily tested code path in the system.
+The worst, by a margin, is tool-call format.
+It sits in the orchestration layer, which is the most heavily tested code path in the system.
 Anthropic returns tool calls as tool_use blocks inside the assistant message.
 OpenAI returns a tool_calls array with a separate role for tool responses.
 Gemini returns a function_call field with its own response shape.
-The translation is mechanical but the testing is not — every agent loop, every parser, every retry pathway, every observability hook is built around one shape.
+The translation is mechanical — it is the testing that is not.
+Every agent loop, every parser, every retry pathway, every observability hook is built around one shape.
+Picture a kitchen where the entire brigade learned to handle one knife.
+Hand them a different knife of identical sharpness, and they will work — eventually, after weeks of muscle memory reforming.
 We have seen teams budget two weeks for a "provider switch" and spend six on the orchestration layer alone.

-Two — prompt engineering investment.
+Second is prompt engineering investment.
 A system prompt that performs at the top of an internal leaderboard for Claude is a poor prompt for GPT-5 and a different poor prompt for Gemini.
-Effective prompting differs — Anthropic models respond strongly to clear role framing and structured reasoning instructions; GPT-5 responds to tighter constraints and explicit reasoning effort tiers; Gemini's grounded responses pull harder on retrieval cues.
+Effective prompting differs in ways that feel small until they are not — Anthropic models respond strongly to clear role framing and structured reasoning instructions; GPT-5 responds to tighter constraints and explicit reasoning effort tiers; Gemini's grounded responses pull harder on retrieval cues.
 The few-shot examples that calibrate one model are calibrating against its specific failure modes.
 Re-tuning is a multi-week project per major surface, and most teams have ten to thirty production surfaces.
 This is the lock-in cost that does not appear in any architecture diagram and is uniformly under-budgeted.

-Three — provider-specific features.
-Anthropic's extended thinking, OpenAI's reasoning tokens and effort tiers, Gemini's grounded search and code execution, Bedrock's Knowledge Bases and Guardrails, Bedrock Agents — each of these earns its way into a design review because each genuinely improves the outcome.
+Third are the provider-specific features.
+Anthropic's extended thinking.
+OpenAI's reasoning tokens and effort tiers.
+Gemini's grounded search and code execution.
+Bedrock's Knowledge Bases, Guardrails, and Agents.
+Each of these earns its way into a design review because each genuinely improves the outcome.
 Each of them disappears at the boundary.
 A workload built on Bedrock Knowledge Bases is not portable to Azure OpenAI without reimplementing the retrieval layer.
 A workload that depends on Claude's extended thinking is not equivalent on Gemini's thinking budget; the surfaces overlap but do not match.
-Using these features is correct.
-Pretending the workload is portable while using them is not.

-Four — eval suite anchoring.
-This is the lock-in that surfaces last and bites longest.
+Fourth, and the one that surfaces last and bites longest, is eval suite anchoring.
 Pass thresholds, regression deltas, and the LLM-as-judge prompts that gate releases all implicitly encode the response distribution of one provider.
 Re-baselining against a new provider takes four to eight weeks for any non-trivial eval surface, because every threshold has to be reviewed, every judge prompt re-validated, every "this is a regression" alarm re-tuned.
 Most teams do not budget this.
 The cost shows up as the migration being "complete" but production releases stalling for two months while the eval surface settles.

 The pattern is consistent.
 The wire format is hours of work.
 The orchestration layer is weeks.
 The prompt surface is weeks per system prompt.
 The provider-specific features are reimplementation projects.
 The eval suite is months.
-The lock-in the compatible API claims to have solved is roughly 5% of the actual switching cost.
+The lock-in the compatible API claims to have solved is roughly 5 per cent of the actual switching cost.

 Naming the four surfaces does not mean accepting zero lock-in.
 Claude Sonnet and Opus are genuinely the strongest models for most enterprise reasoning workloads in 2026 — we have written that position publicly.
 GPT-5 is materially better on certain tool-calling shapes.
 Gemini 2.5 Pro is strongest on multimodal and long-context.
 Bedrock Nova is unbeatable at the cheap end.
 The honest design question is not "how do we avoid lock-in" but "how much lock-in do we accept, where, and how cheaply can we leave when leverage matters."